DhirajBhakta/reflections/ssl.md

 Furthermore, the Certificate Authorities are very strict with their guidelines and to guard their Root Certificates from getting compromised, they use an Intermediate Certificate which helps in issuing the user’s end-entity or leaf certificate.
 ![](assets/chainoftrust-02.png)
-> The above image is wrong in the fact that **private keys are used to digitally sign something**,  not public key

 Moreover, Digital Certificates are verified via a chain of trust which is a list of certificates in an order.
 This contains End-Entity Certificate (Leaf Certificate), Intermediate Certificate and Root Certificate, where the root certificate authority (CA) is the trust anchor for the digital certificates.